theubusu/sddl_dec/README.md

 This script uses information about SDDL.SEC files found by NeSE Team for JustCTF 2022 and found [here](https://nese.team/posts/justctf) (search for SDDL.SEC).
 Thank you!
 **Notice:** This script will not directly extract the contents of the firmware by itself!
 It only unpacks and decrypts the SDDL.SEC file.
 To inspect the output of the file, use a tool like [binwalk](github.com/ReFirmLabs/binwalk).
 To see what you can expect, read more below.
 ## Support
-The provided key file can extract *most* SDDL.SEC files from TVs released after 2011.
+The provided key file can extract *most* SDDL.SEC files from TVs released in and after 2011.
 Older files seem to use a different key/obfuscation method of the key.
 If you want to try your own, you can find it in `/usr/local/customer_dl/crypto_key` on the TV.
 ## Usage
 Dependancies: `Crypto.Cipher`
 `sddl_dec.py [-h] [-l] [-v] [-nj] [-kt] input_file crypto_key_file [output_folder]`